Shreyas-S-21/github-demo/README.md

- merge has 2 situations one through github and one through cli. while merging there are 2 more situations . merge without conflicts . and merge with conflicts. when there are conflicts u need to resolve them.
+ merge has 2 situations one through github and one through cli. while merging there are 2 more situations . merge without conflicts . and merge with conflicts. when there are conflicts u need to resolve them. how to reset the commits /adds git reset file_name (used when u have done add but want to undo that) git reset (when u want to undo multiple add changes ie add .) git reset HEAD~1  (undo both commit and add for one commit set) for multiple commits undo - git reset

+ press q for quit in cli
+ git log (history)
+ git reset hash_code (take the hash code of any previous commit that u want to go to) (code isnt updated) git reset --hard hash_code (jjumps to the required previous commit)(code is updated to the previous commit) fork used when u need to clone the project in github/remotely when u need to contribute at opensource u fork and make changes and the send a pull req to the owner